 What It’s Like Living with Fibromyalgia

 Obtaining a diagnosis for fibromyalgia sufferers can be a difficult journey, mostly because it has so many symptoms in common with other disorders.
 After you have received a diagnosis though, finding answers and getting relief can also be difficult.
-Typically, the course of treatment lands in two categories:
+Typically, the course of relief care lands in two categories:

-- Treatment using medication: pain-relievers, sleep-aids, and anti-depressants are often prescribed.
+- Relief using medication: pain-relievers, sleep-aids, and anti-depressants are often prescribed.

 - Lifestyle change recommendations: changes in diet, incorporating daily gentle exercise, and improving sleep habits are also potential ways of getting some relief.

-Fibromyalgia is recognized as a chronic and life-long condition, causing those who are affected to look for natural treatments that provide results instead of masking symptoms.
+Fibromyalgia is recognized as a chronic and life-long condition, causing those who are affected to look for natural relief care that provide results instead of masking symptoms.
 One possible choice in this category that is also growing popularity due to the successful results is upper cervical chiropractic care.
-This form of treatment has been supplying hope and relief to many fibromyalgia by decreasing their pain and improving their lives.
+This form of relief care has been supplying hope and relief to many fibromyalgia by decreasing their pain and improving their lives.

 One Successful Fibromyalgia Case Study